 - You will not need an accompanist.

 - If you have indicated an interest in voice lessons, this audition will also serve as your placement for a voice teacher.

-- Chorale Audition Forms will be available when you check-in for your audition.
+- Choral audition forms will be available when you check in for your audition.

 Bands at Calvin

-Welcome to the Bands at Calvin!
+Welcome to the bands at Calvin!
 The formal audition for Jazz Band, Pep Band, Symphonic Band, or Wind Ensemble will take place in September when you arrive on campus for the fall semester.
 However, a mandatory meeting for all first year and transfer students who are interested in the band program will take place during your PASSPORT orientation session.
 This will be a great opportunity for you to be introduced to the band program, along with the director Dr. Tiffany Engle, and current students.
-You will receive additional information about audition requirements and performance expectations.
-This meeting will take place in the Covenant Fine Arts Center.
-You will recieve an email from our office one week prior to your orientation session with more information regarding the exact time and place of the meeting.
-Your scheduled meeting will also be noted on your PASSPORT orientation schedule.
+This meeting will take place during your lunch period at PASSPORT.
+You will receive an email from our office one week prior to your orientation session with more information regarding the exact time and location of the meeting.
+This meeting will also be noted on your PASSPORT orientation schedule.

 If you would like additional information about the bands at Calvin, please contact Dr. Tiffany Engle at firstname.lastname@example.org or (616) 526-6304.